2025 – 09 – 17 log from a full day

 I can feel myself being rebuilt from the inside out, in a more pure and

-game, but I’m growing because of the peace this island has given me.
+game, chose to visit for the history, but I’m growing because of the peace this

-And would you look at that – just a bit shy of 1600 words, on a second draft.
-Who needs that missing first draft, anyways?
+bit shy of 1700 words, on a second draft.
+Who needs that missing first draft,

 Comments